Follow my blog with Bloglovin

 Last Minute Budget Friendly Katniss Everdeen Costume

 This post may contain affiliate links.
-That only means I will get compensation if you click on any of the links and purchase something, at no additional cost to you.
+That means that I will get compensation if you click on any of the links and make a purchase, at no additional cost to you.
 However, I only recommend products I use and love.
-Go here for our Disclosure Policy.
+Go here for our Full Disclosure Policy.

 Nothing like having to come up with a last minute budget friendly costume.
 This past Monday, Miss Emma came home from school with this small piece of paper:

 To say that I went on panic mode is an understatement.
 I mean, I am all for celebrating cool stuff at school and for having special days where kids get to do something different.
 It certainly helps to take a little detour from the every day routine, right?